retalemine/mongodb-retale/spring-mongoTemplate/README.md

  * Uses MongoDB Repository approach
  * Uses Custom converters
  * Uses MongoDB Repository approach with a custom impl for one class
+ * Uses MongoDB Repository approach with a common custom impl for all classes

 Maven settings and commands:
 ============================